When to Terminate Irrigation in Corn

 Corn kernels continue to gain size and weight until physiological maturity, so you need to make sure to not terminate irrigation or other types of management early when stress will limit grain fill.
 Thankfully, as kernels progress through the latter stages approaching maturity, there is a method to closely monitor kernel development.

 Kernels mature from the outside-in when hard starch begins forming at the dent stage.
 The kernel crown will become hard and attain the bright, shiny yellow color of mature kernels.
-This starch accumulation will steadily progress towards the base of the kernel (where it attaches to the cob) taking about 24 to 25 days to complete.
+This starch accumulation will steadily progress towards the base of the kernel (where it attaches to the cob) taking about 25 days to complete.
 This progression of maturity can be monitored by movement of the milk-line or hard starch.
 The milk-line represents the borderline between where hard starch has occurred and where the kernel has a soft, doughy consistency and is still developing.
 You can find the milk-line by observing the transition in kernel color from a bright yellow color, to the light, buttery yellow tint on the bottom side of the kernel.

 To monitor the milk line, break an ear in half and observe the cross-section of the top half of the ear, so you are looking at the side of kernels opposite the embryo.
 If you have difficulty seeing this color disparity between layers, you can confirm its location by simply poking the seed coat with your fingernail into the soft, doughy layer near the kernel base and repeating progressively toward the crown of the kernel, until you feel the hard starch.